 - Now to prepare masala paste, in a pan adds oil, cumin seeds, cloves, cinnamon, fennel seeds, and black pepper.
 Sauté for a minute.

 - Then add onion slices, ginger, garlic cloves, and green chili.
-Sauté till onion become translucent.
+Sauté till the onion become translucent.

 - Add tomato slices and salt.
 Cook till tomatoes become soft and mashy.